In the name of ALLAH, the most beneficient, the most merciful

 4. None of the given

-2. Larvae of beetles are usually called
+20. Larvae of butterflies and moths are commonly called

 1. Caterpillars